v-marsh/text-editor/README.md

 * contain basic functionality that allows the user to undo and redo changes

 # Current todo:
-* Create a buffer for text contents and a way to render said buffer to the screen
+* merge all commits and push to main